Extremities, Dirt and Various Repressed Emotions: Musical style

 Extremities, Dirt and Various Repressed Emotions saw a return to prominent guitars after the synthesised sound on previous album Outside the Gate.
 Trouser Press wrote, "Perhaps inspired by all the new industrial bands aping their early style, Killing Joke reformed for a tour, demonstrating new resolve to recapture the old formula", describing it as having "all the intoxicating intensity and righteous fury missing from Outside the Gate mated to a timelier Ministry-like feel."
 It was recorded shortly after Jaz Coleman's Arabic-influenced album with The Art of Noise's Anne Dudley, Songs from the Victorious City.

-The riff from "Intravenous" would be reprised on 2006's "Majestic".
+The chorus riff from "Intravenous" would be reprised in 2006's "Majestic" and 2012's "Glitch".

 Artwork

-The eyes on the cover of the album belong to actor Friedrich Fehér, as featured in the film The Cabinet of Dr. Caligari.
+The eyes on the cover of the album belong to actor Conrad Veidt, as featured in the 1920 German film The Cabinet of Dr. Caligari.
 The top pair is original, the other three are upside down, and the cover for the cassette version shows all four pairs original.

 The back of the CD bears two Latin phrases: the first, "hoc volo, sic iubeo, sit pro ratione voluntas", means: "I wish it, I command it.
 Let my will take the place of a reason", and was quoted from Roman poet Juvenal; the second, "semper imitatum nunquam idem", means: "always imitated, never replicated".